NHSDigital/validated-relationships-service-api/README.md

 This repository includes:

 -   [specification/validated-relationships-service-api.yaml](./specification/validated-relationships-service-api.yaml) - The [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
-Use it to generate interactive documentation; the contract between the API and its consumers.
+Used to generate interactive documentation for the NHS API Catalogue; the contract between the API and its consumers.
--   `sandbox/` - A flask (Python) API to provide mock implementation of the service.
+-   `sandbox/` - A flask (Python) API that implements a mock implementation of the service.
 It's to be used as interactive documentation to illustrate interactions and concepts.
 It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 -   `scripts/` - Utilities helpful to developers for the development and release of the specification.
 -   `proxies/` - Live and sandbox Apigee API Proxy definitions.